s2akbarp/GeospatialMining_Machine-Learning-Interview/README.md

-Sure, here's a more colorful and detailed README for your repository:

----

-# 🌟 My Learning Journey to Becoming a Computer Vision & ML Data Scientist 🌟
+# 🌟 My Learning Journey to a Computer Vision & ML Data Scientist Position 🌟

 Welcome to my repository!
-This is where I document and share my experiences and learning journey as I work towards achieving my dream job in computer vision and machine learning, focusing on geospatial modeling and remote sensing.
+This is where I document and share my experiences and learning journey as I am working  towards achieving my dream job in computer vision and machine learning, focusing on geospatial modeling and remote sensing.
 Here, you'll find a collection of data, notebooks, and code that reflect my progress and knowledge acquisition in this exciting field.

 ## 📚 What You'll Find in This Repository